-I don’t know about you, but I have always been a little bit of a toilet paper snob.
+I don’t know about you, but I have always been a toilet paper snob.
 I’m not proud of it, but for as long as I can remember, I’ve been stocking up on the most luxurious rolls from Target or Walmart to ensure my butt feels fresh and clean after each visit to the bathroom.

 But when it comes to toilet paper, there’s more than meets the eye—or butt, as it were.
-Most brands contain plastic that isn’t biodegradable and ends up polluting our landfills and oceans.
-And while some companies are slowly being forced into using recycled materials like cardboard instead of plastic (which is better), this still isn’t enough!
+Most brands contain plastic that isn’t biodegradable and pollutes our landfills and oceans.
+While some companies must use recycled materials like cardboard instead of plastic, this isn’t enough!
 There’s no reason why we shouldn’t all be switching over to something better for our bodies (and the planet).

 Discovering the plastic problem

 You’re probably aware that plastic is a problem.
-It’s everywhere—in the ocean, in our food chain, in the air we breathe, and even in our soil.
-But what you may not know is that plastic has become so ubiquitous that it’s even infiltrated the world’s most remote areas: Antarctica has been found to have microplastic particles floating around its ice pack, while scientists have recently discovered that some of our deepest sea creatures have ingested large amounts of these microscopic bits.
+It’s everywhere—in the ocean, our food chain, the air we breathe, and even our soil.
+But you may not know that plastic has become so ubiquitous that it’s even infiltrated Antarctica’s ice pack and deep sea creatures’ stomachs.

 What does this mean for us?
-We already know that toxins like BPA can leach into food when heated up or subjected to other chemical processes (think microwaveable meal trays).
-But now there’s evidence showing how these chemicals could be ending up inside the bodies of marine life after they’ve eaten microscopic pieces of trash from their environment—and by extension ending up inside ours too!
+We already know that toxins like BPA can leach into food when heated or subjected to other chemical processes (think microwaveable meal trays).
+But now there’s evidence showing how these chemicals could end up inside the bodies of marine life after they’ve eaten tiny pieces of trash from their environment—and by extension, ending up inside ours too!

 Admitting the problem and seeking solutions

 Admitting you have a problem is the first step to finding a solution.
-It’s easier than you think, and it’ll make all of your future decisions much clear.
+It’s easier than you think and will make your future decisions much clearer.

 The second step is learning about the impact of plastic on our environment.
 Plastic is not biodegradable, recyclable, or renewable—it is a petroleum product that takes hundreds of years to decompose as trash in landfills or oceans.

-For every 10 pieces of plastic ever made, only 1 piece has been recycled.
-The rest are piling up in landfills across the globe—and eventually ending up in oceans and waterways where they contaminate wildlife and endanger human health through ingestion by fish and other animals who mistake them for food sources (or bait).
+Only one piece has been recycled for every ten pieces of plastic ever made.
+The rest are piling up in landfills across the globe—eventually ending up in oceans and waterways where they contaminate wildlife and endanger human health through ingestion by fish and other animals who mistake them for food sources (or bait).

 Giving up on store-bought toilet paper